ACM40960/Sign-Recognition/README.md

 -   Contains images of ASL alphabet signs
 -   Collected from multiple donors
 -   Pre-processed and organised by class
+-   Number of images present in the dataset : 12,290.

 ### ISL Dataset (Indian Sign Language)